 Tips to develop consistent training

 - Get your family involved so they can help motivate you to attend class.
 In fact, get your family members and friends doing the martial arts training with you.
+The family that trains together stays together.

 - Commit to a training goal (e.g. the next grading), write down this goal and map out a training plan.
 Speak to your instructors for guidance.
 By having a concrete goal to work toward, when the training gets tough, you will know what your focus is and be more likely to stick to the plan.